chrismaddalena/ODIN/README.md

 ![ODIN](https://github.com/chrismaddalena/viper/raw/master/ODIN.png)

-`Current version: v1.8.6 "Muninn"`
+`Current version: v1.9.1 "Muninn"`

 A Python tool for automating intelligence gathering, asset discovery, and reporting.
 ODIN is still in active development, so check the dev branch for the bleeding edge.
 Feedback is welcome!

 Note: ODIN is designed to be run on Linux.
 About 90% of it will absolutely work on Windows or MacOS with Python 3 and a copy of urlcrazy, but `extract`, used for pulling metadata from non-PDF files (mostly Office documents), is exclusive to Linux.
 You'll be fine using an OS without access to `extract`, but you'll see some warnings and get less information.
-YOu can always extract the metadata yourself later from the donwloaded files!
+You can always extract the metadata yourself later from the donwloaded files!

+You may also want a SQLite3 database viewer/browser (to run your own custom queries against the OSINT database) and Neo4j installed (to view graphs of the external perimeter).

 ## First Things First
 ODIN is made possible through the help, input, and work provided by others.
 Therefore, this project is entirely open source and available to all to use/modify.
 Have fun :D

 ## What Can ODIN Do?
 ODIN is still very much in development, but it aims to automate many of the common recon tasks carried out by penetration testers and red teamers.

-This includes:
+### Phase 1 - Asset Discovery
+* Collect basic organization information from sources like the Full Contact marketing database.
+* Check DNS Dumpster, Netcraft, and TLS certificates to discover subdomains for the provided domains.
+* Resolve domain and subdomains to IP addresses via socket connections and DNS records.
+* Collect information for all IP addresses, such as ownership and organization data, from RDAP, whois, and other data sources.
+* Lookup domains and search for IP addresses on Shodan to collect additional data, such as operating systems, service banners, and open ports.
+* Check for the possibility of domain takeovers or domain fronting with the domains and subdomains.

+### Phase 2 - Employee Discovery
-* Harvesting email addresses and employee names for a target organization.
+* Harvest email addresses and employee names for the target organization.
-* Linking employees to social media profiles.
+* Link employees to social media profiles via search engines and the Twitter API.
-* Checking to see if discovered email addresses have been a part of any public security breaches or appeared in any pastes.
-* Collecting data on domains and IP addresses from Shodan, Censys, DNS records, and whois/RDAP.
-* Discovering subdomains via online resources and TLS certificates, their related IP addresses, and looking for any pointing to a CDN that might allow for domain fronting.
+* Cross check discovered email addresseswith Have I Been Pwned.

+### Phase 3 - Cloud and Web Services
-* Hunting for Office files and PDFs under a target domain, downloading them, and extracting metadata.
+* Hunt for Office files and PDFs under the target domain, download them, and extract metadata.
-* Searching for AWS S3 buckets and Digital Ocean spaces using key words, like an organization's name and domain name.
+* Search for AWS S3 buckets and Digital Ocean Spaces using keywords related to the organization.
-* Take screenshots of web services.
+* Take screenshots of discovered web services for a quick, early review of services.
-* More to come in the future...

-At the end of all of this ODIN will output a SQL database with all of the collected data.
-Optionally, an HTML report will be created with some default queries displaying all of the collected information in neat tables you can peruse using your preferred web browser.
+### Phase 4 - Reporting
+* Save all data to a SQLite3 database to allow the data to be easily queried.
+* Generate an HTML report using default SQL queries to make it simple to peruse the data in a web browser.
+* Create a Neo4j graph database that ties all of the discovered entities (IP addresses, domains, subdomains, ports, and certificates) together with relationships (e.g. RESOLVES_TO, HAS_PORT).

+At the end of all of this you will have multiple ways to browse and visualize the data.
+A simple Neo4j query like `MATCH (n) RETURN n` (display everything) can create a fascinating graph of the organization's external perimeter and make it simple to see how assets are linked.

 ## Getting Started
 ### Installing ODIN